 Yoga Therapy is a burgeoning modality for holistically treating people with yoga postures, breathing techniques and yoga philosophy.
 Now psychotherapists, psychiatrists and physiotherapists are making yoga a necessary addition to their training.

 With the knowledge gained from my advanced trainings, I employ physical anatomy, subtle anatomy of meridians and chakras as well as the elemental therapy of Ayurveda to design specific sequences for each client.
 My treatment is determined by physical symptoms, the client's specific dosha (elemental constitution) as well as the client's desire for change.
-If the student is committed and willing to dedicate their time and energy these practices will target their specific ailments, balance their energy, provide them confidence in their own inherent ability to heal and improve their attitude about themselves and the world.
+If the student is committed and willing to dedicate their time and energy these practices will target their specific ailments, balance their energy, provide them confidence in their own inherent ability to heal and improve their attitude about themselves, their relationships and the world.

 Nature is essential to connecting and healing.
 Any chance I get, I practice outside.
 I'm never more connected and more within my Yoga as when I am exposed to the elements.